barracudanetworks/ngf-azure-templates/contrib/CGF-Custom-CC-SAC-CGF/README.md

 You can enable programatic deployment via Powershell using the Cloud Shell feature in the portal.
 Below are two powershell examples for byol and hourly, please adapt as required to your version of powershell and byol or hourly license requirement.

+`Get-AzMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "byol" | Set-AzMarketplaceTerms -Accept`
-`Get-AzRmMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "byol" | Set-AzureRmMarketplaceTerms -Accept`
+`Get-AzMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-cc" -Name "byol" | Set-AzureRmMarketplaceTerms -Accept`

 `Get-AzureRmMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "hourly" | Set-AzureRmMarketplaceTerms -Accept`

 The template will also ask for the network ranges you wish your SC devices to use to connect into the SAC